 Stellar clenched her shoulders together front, rotated her upper body twice around, flexed her toes which no one saw because they were exercising inside boots that were, in her toes' opinion, entirely too pointy.

 "Yes, thanks for your interest, Token."

 "Stellar Repo!"
 A hand slapped her hard between the shoulders.
 "Good on ya for the Black Feather retrieve!"
-Stella glanced at Surly, who dipped to drown a grin in his frosty beverage.
-Stella ignored the man and the hard hand.
+Stellar glanced at Surly, who dipped to drown a grin in his frosty beverage.
+Stellar ignored the man and the hard hand.
 "What is it you know, Surly Bugger?"

 "I know nothing.
 I never claimed to know anything.
 I am an empty space in a universe of not knowing."